SandyRodger/JS_210/L2_functions_and_variable_scope.md

 ### Closures

-- Closures and scope : "Intimately related" (identical?) : Clusures use the scope in effect at a function's definition to determine what variables that function can access.
+- Closures and scope : "Intimately related" (identical?) : Closures use the scope in effect at a function's definition to determine what variables the function can access.
 - Circular reasoning (Is it?!?!?!?!
 I don't think so):

   - Closures use the scope in effect at a function's definition to determine what variables that function can access.
                                    &&
-  - What variables are in scope during a function's execution depend on the closure formed by the function's definiton
+  - Which variables are in scope during a function's execution depends on the closure formed at the function's definiton
-- "The combination of a function and and the lexical environment within which it was defined" - MDN (more or less)
+- "The combination of a function and the lexical environment within which it was defined" - MDN (more or less)
 - Closures are created when you define a function or method.
 - "In effect the function definition and its scope become a single entity called a closure".
 (Super nebulous, guys, not helpful).
-- **Even if the variables, that are cuaght in the closure, are not in scope at the function's invocation, they can be accessed in the closure**
+- **Even if the variables, that are caught in the closure are not in scope at the function's invocation, they can be accessed in the closure**
 - Remember that the closure only saves the variables that the function asks for ("needs").
 If the function argument is `foo`, it will save `foo`, but not `bar` in the next line.
 - "Where you invoke a function is unimportant: where you define a function is"